HaliStawi/documentation/README.md

 # Halistawi Application

-Halistawi is a comprehensive health application that integrates multiple platforms to deliver a seamless healthcare management experience.
+Halistawi is a comprehensive health application that integrates multiple platforms to deliver a seamless health management experience.
 It supports web (Vue.js + Laravel), Android (Java), and iOS platforms, hosted on DigitalOcean.

 ---